Department of Psychology

 Brown-bag discussion of current research in psychology.

-Instructor(s): K. Kinzler Terms Offered: Spring
+Instructor(s): A. Shaw Terms Offered: Spring

 PSYC 41400.
 Evolutionary Cognitive Psychology.
 100 Units.